Introduction – Technical Platform

 - Developers need the ability to deploy applications, but shouldn’t need to worry about the configuration of the underlying infrastructure.
 Set up of such infrastructure should be fully automated and based on a number of pre-defined “templates” that developers can choose from (AWS Service Catalog is a possible solution to this).

 - Development and test infrastructure in the cloud should match internal production infrastructure.
-Therefore, for RBWM, Digital Pivotal Cloud Foundry should be implemented as PaaS in AWS.
+Therefore, for RBWM, Digital VMware Tanzu Application Service should be implemented as PaaS in AWS.

 - Implement Adobe AEM and potentially other content hosting solutions.